storeon/svelte/README.md

 ## Install

-This module includes `storeon` module as a dependency so you don't need to install `storeon` itself
+This module includes `storeon` module as a dependency so you don't need to install `storeon` itself:

 ```sh
 npm install @storeon/svelte